 Tracing Power and Presence through Architecture.

 Architecture is not just about buildings.
 It is affected by a variety of factors: geography, geology, and climate will determine the locations and the materials used, but it is human ingenuity, needs and culture that will determine the forms adopted.
 Looking afar at the changing fortunes of Islam (or al-Andalus) and Christianity in the Iberian Peninsula is like looking at a chess board where religious and secular buildings (e.g. mosques, palaces, castles) were put strategically into place, broadcasting their presence and with that the conquest of the enemy.
-As the Christians advanced south, they took over, transformed or destroyed mosques, fortifications and houses (as the Muslims had done with Christian buildings during their conquest of the Iberian Peninsula in the 8th century).
+As the Christians advanced south, they took over, transformed or destroyed mosques, fortifications and houses (as the Muslims had done with Christian buildings during their conquest of the Iberian Peninsula in the 8th century) or built churches, castles, palaces that carried their own identity.
 As a result, we can trace the fortunes of both sides by studying their building patterns.

 In Spain we are particularly fortunate to have had extended contact between two civilisations.
 Sometimes they were civil to each other, sometimes not so civil, and history shows us that eventually they could not share the same space.
 Still, in their architecture they have left a visible dialogue of their encounters and witnesses of their respective ways of seeing the world.
 The three jewels of Andalusia: Córdoba, Seville and Granada, offer unparalleled opportunities of seeing both civilisations close up: the Great Mosque of Córdoba with the Christian Church embedded in it,the giant Gothic Cathedral of Seville served by its Muslim minaret, La Giralda, and a Christian Renaissance palace enclosed within Moorish Alhambra.